01 of 06

 PROBLEM: Unit Will Not Turn On

-Unit is not plugged in completely, or the circuit breaker has tripped or the fuse has blown.
+The unit is not plugged in completely, or the household electrical circuit's breaker has tripped or the fuse has blown.

 - Provide well-seated power plug connection; do not use an extension cord, which may not be rated for the high power draw of an air conditioner.